THE FRUITLESS GOSPEL

 A Tree and its Fruit (cross reference Matthew 12:33-37; Luke 6:43-45) 15Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.
 16Ye shall know them by their fruits.
 Do men gather grapes of thorns, or figs of thistles?
 17Even so every good tree bringeth forth good fruit; but a corrupt tree bringeth forth evil fruit.
 18A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
 19Every tree that bringeth not forth good fruit is hewn down and cast into the fire.
 20Wherefore by their fruits ye shall know them.

-Not only do we know a false prophet and his disciples by their confession but also by their fruits.
-Though they say Lord Lord, they do not what He says, and they do not do as He does, they do not follow the narrow way but rather work iniquity.
-They turn back and become pillars of salt.
+Not only do we know a false prophet and his disciples by their false gospel, but also by their fruits.
+Though they say Lord Lord, they do not what He says, and they do not do as He does, they do not follow the narrow way, and they rather work iniquity, they try to fit Christ into their world.

 Scriptural commentary on the hypocrites who call Jesus Lord of Matthew 7.